-How can we understand and relate to Catholics in spiritual conversations?
-This lesson provides an easy-to-follow introduction to Catholic beliefs, followed by an overview of the three general types of Catholics in America today: the Traditionalist, the Evangelical, and the Cultural.
+How can we understand and relate to Roman Catholics in spiritual conversations?
+This session provides an easy-to-follow introduction to Catholic beliefs, followed by an overview of the three general types of Catholics in America today: the Traditionalist, the Evangelical, and the Cultural.
 Insights into the values and priorities of these groups lay valuable groundwork for understanding how to promote fruitful, grace-filled interactions with Catholic friends.

 - TGC Interview

 - Holy Ground: Walking with Jesus as a Former Catholic

 - Talking with Catholics about the Gospel

 What Was the Protestant Reformation (and What Is Its Enduring Significance)?

 First and foremost, the Protestant Reformation of the sixteenth century was a movement of gospel renewal in the church and institutions of society.
 As a result, men and women returned to Scripture and a particular understanding of salvation, igniting what some have described as “another Pentecost” or “light after darkness.”
 In this 500-year commemoration of Luther’s Reformation (dated from 1517), we will have opportunity to consider how our current appropriation of the Reformation legacy has potential to stimulate gospel renewal in our present historical moment.

 - Significance of the Reformation for Families and Churches